microtrain/bootcamp/10-MySQL/02-MySQL.md

 #### Many-to-many

 Table A may (or must) have one or more corresponding rows in table B and table B may (or must) have one or more corresponding rows in table A. A many-to-many relationship must be resolved by an associative entity.
-An associative entity is table that links two or more tables togeather using foreign keys.
+An associative entity is table that links two or more tables together using foreign keys.

 ## Additional Resources